subinabid/blog/_posts/2019-07-02-badminton.md

 ### Update on 27/10/2020
 New addition - Voltric 0.7DG Slim.
 Yet to play with it, recovering from an ankle injury

+### Update - November 2020
+I am in love with Voltric + Aerosonic Strings.
+People advise me to move to lighter racket, but i just love this one Broke the strings in less than a month

+### Update - Jan 2021
+Tried Li-Ning No7 Strings on both the rackets - V7DG & A69L.
+No7 is thicker than anything i have used before.
+Retains tension for longer period, but broke sooner than I expected.
+Defenitely heavy on the wrist
+Moved to BG65